Contrasting Taitron Components (TAIT) and The Competition

 |$184.86 million

-Taitron Components’ competitors have higher revenue and earnings than Taitron Components.
-Taitron Components is trading at a higher price-to-earnings ratio than its competitors, indicating that it is currently more expensive than other companies in its industry.
+Taitron Components’ peers have higher revenue and earnings than Taitron Components.
+Taitron Components is trading at a higher price-to-earnings ratio than its peers, indicating that it is currently more expensive than other companies in its industry.

-Taitron Components has a beta of 1.32, suggesting that its stock price is 32% more volatile than the S&P 500.
-Comparatively, Taitron Components’ competitors have a beta of 1.63, suggesting that their average stock price is 63% more volatile than the S&P 500.

 Profitability

-This table compares Taitron Components and its competitors’ net margins, return on equity and return on assets.
+This table compares Taitron Components and its peers’ net margins, return on equity and return on assets.

 |Net Margins